itcambridge/LVX/codebase.md

 The platform provides a comprehensive project discovery experience through:

 - **Home Feed**: A curated list of trending projects with filtering capabilities
-- **Category Filtering**: Projects can be filtered by categories like Environment, Education, Community, Healthcare, etc.
+- **Category Filtering**: Projects can be filtered by categories like Free Speech, Immigration, Culture, Technology, Law, Politics, and Protest.
 - **Search Functionality**: Users can search for projects by title or description
 - **Project Cards**: Each project is displayed as a card with key information including:
   - Project title and summary